ErichDylus/Smart-Contract-Resources/Legal.md

 • [0x Legal Wiki and Library](https://0x.org/wiki#Legal-Wiki) provides useful US law resources especially applicable to exchanges and DEXs, but also for OFAC and AML concerns

 • Tax laws and regulations (International treaties, Federal, State, and local) must always be addressed in transfers of value.
+NFTs may present some novel tax quandaries, as noted [in this article by Jason Schwartz](https://www.friedfrank.com/siteFiles/Publications/Non-Fungible%20Tokens%20_%20Decentralized%20Law%20-%20BanklessDAO.pdf)

 • Money transmission laws and regulations (International treaties, Federal, and State) apply to digital currency transfers.